ElPatatone/scripts/README.md

-collection of useful scripts to help developement smoother
+collection of useful scripts to enable smoother developement